farolfo/IOL-Hacker/README.md

 A simple Java program that sniffs the network and displays the DNIs and passwords that are exhibit in the plain text of a POST HTTP req.

-It uses tcpdump for sniffing so it must be installed on the machine.
+This implementation uses the 'jpcap' lib, provided by SourceForce http://sourceforge.net/projects/jpcap/.

-Another possible aproach it's using the jpcap lib, provided by SourceForce http://sourceforge.net/projects/jpcap/.
-It uses the libcap library, that must be installed to work.
+Besides, 'jpcap' uses the 'libcap' library, that must be installed and well configured to work.

 Why did I do this?
 ------------------